-They can be pretty expensive, but you can find some good ones for cheap if you look around.
-I would recommend going to the thrift store to see what you could find there.
+They can be pretty expensive, but I found this planter on Amazon, or I would recommend going to the thrift store to see what you could find there.
 You do want the planter to be plastic or something really light weight.

 So last year I started the project.
 The first part was pretty easy, but back breaking!
 I learned that it is a good idea to mix the concrete in small batches and to put your pot where you want it to go (or at least close).
 I assembled mine in the front yard in my driveway, then we had to carry it all the way to the backyard.
 Needless to say, my husband wasn’t very happy with me :).

-Because my pot has feet, I added some wood in the middle the same size as the feet to support the center of it.
-Then I places a scrap piece of 1 3/4″ metal pipe in the middle and held it in place with some masking tape.
+Because my planter has feet, I added some wood in the middle the same size as the feet to support the center of it.
+Then I placed a scrap piece of 1 3/4″ metal pipe in the middle and held it in place with some masking tape.

 Then add the concrete till you get the pot mostly full.
 Again, mix small batches or you will exhaust yourself trying to stir it up!
 Then let it set up.